Boston Inadequate Security Attorney

 If you have been the victim of a crime in Boston and you believe the incident could have been prevented with additional security measures, you need to contact DiBella Law Offices, P.C., at (617) 870-0907.
 Your initial consultation is free, and you are under no obligation to pursue a case with us after this meeting.

-Areas of Concern in Boston
+What Areas Are of Concern in Boston?

 With nearly three-quarters of a million people residing in Boston, there may always be some crime in the city.
 And most residents know that certain areas present a greater risk.
 But there are also places where the responsibility falls to property owners and management to provide a reasonably safe environment for the general public.
 Some critical areas requiring security include:

 - ATMs.
 There are over 50 ATMs within just two miles of City Hall, and most patrons are taking money out of these machines, making them easy targets for criminals.

 - Parking structures.
 On-street parking can be scarce in Boston, so parking decks and structures provide a needed service.
 But they also provide many places for would-be assailants to lurk, waiting for potential victims.

 - College campuses.
 College campuses are designed to be pedestrian-friendly, but they also provide many places for an attacker to hide while waiting for someone to pass by.

 Pedestrians in Boston are particularly at risk when walking alone and at night.
 It is always wise to look for well-lit areas, paths, or venues with security cameras and personnel.
 In addition, take note of areas that are normally controlled-access, such as apartment buildings or commercial buildings, when a door latch is broken or a door is propped open.
 This is a good indication the area is no longer secure.